 While much of our intellectual property is protected by patents or patent applications, we have not and cannot protect all our intellectual property with patents or other registrations.
-There can be no assurance that patents we have applied for will be issued based on our patent applications or that, if such patents are issued, they will be, or that our existing patents are, sufficiently broad enough to protect our technologies, products, or services.
+There can be no assurance that patents we have applied for will be issued or that our patent portfolio is sufficiently broad to protect all our technologies, products, or services.
 Our intellectual property rights may not be successfully asserted in the future or may be invalidated, designed around, or challenged.

-In order to safeguard our unpatented proprietary know-how, source code, trade secrets, and technology, we rely primarily upon trade secret protection and non-disclosure provisions in agreements with employees and other third parties having access to our confidential information.
+In order to safeguard our unpatented proprietary know-how, source code, trade secrets, and technology, we rely primarily upon trade secret protection and non-disclosure provisions in agreements with employees and third parties having access to our confidential information.
 There can be no assurance that these measures will adequately protect us from improper disclosure or misappropriation of our proprietary information.